Angus Peter Campbell: Literary career

 His first English language work of fiction, Invisible Islands (ISBN 0-9552283-0-1), was published in 2006.
-It was inspired by Italo Calvino, Gabriel Garcia Marquez, and Jorge Luis Borges.
+It was inspired by Italo Calvino, Gabriel García Márquez, and Jorge Luis Borges.
 The book consists of twenty-one chapters, each illuminating a specific island in the mythic Invisible Islands archipelago.
 The work draws heavily on Hebridean mythology and folklore and Scottish history, magic realism and a number of other influences.
-He also wrote a short English language novel 'Archie and The North Wind' (Luath Press; 2010).
+He also wrote a short English language novel Archie and the North Wind (Luath Press; 2010).

-His latest work is a collection of poetry, Aibisidh, published Polygon (Edinburgh) in 2011.
-It is nominated as the Scottish Mortgage Investment Trust's Scottish Book of the Year 2012, having won in the poetry category.
+His latest work is a collection of poetry, Aibisidh, published by Polygon (Edinburgh) in 2011.
+It won the 2012 Scottish Mortgage Investment Trust Book Award in the poetry category.

 Campbell writes frequently about the Catholic Church in his work.
 In a 2009 interview, however, Campbell described himself as a Christian socialist.

 Acting career

 In 2006, Campbell expanded his acting career, starring in the Scottish Gaelic feature film Seachd: The Inaccessible Pinnacle.
 Although the film was warmly received and drew comparisons to both Big Fish and The Princess Bride, BAFTA refused to submit Seachd, the Welsh-language film Calon Gaeth, or any other British film, to compete for Best Foreign Language Film at the 2008 Academy Awards.
 Christopher Young, Seachd's producer, accused those responsible for the decision of being "anti-Gaelic" and resigned his BAFTA membership in protest.
 Questions about the controversy were also raised in the Scottish Parliament.